Lucifer2416/Media/README.md

 Copy all the files in your Visual Studio Directory.
 OPen "Sln" file in your Visual Studio.
 You can intall "Live Server" extention to deploy the library on local server.

+#### Usage.
+Admin page to control members,media and books database.
+Admin portal to control members login and signup portals.
+Members portal to lend and receive books,movies and music to other members.